moonbitlang/moonbit-course/course4/lecture4_en.md

 Tuples, on the other hand, go beyond the Cartesian product of two sets; they represent the Cartesian product of multiple sets, making them more accurately termed as ordered sets.
 Consequently, tuples are also known as product types.
 You might wonder if there are sum types alongside product types.
 We will introduce sum types and explore the concepts of **zero** and **one** later.

+Beyond the Cartesian product of two sets, tuples represent the Cartesian product of multiple sets, named n-tuple.
+Consequently, tuples are also known as product types.
+You might wonder if there are sum types alongside product types.
+We will introduce sum types and explore the concepts of **zero** and **one** later.

 ## Structures

 The problem is that it is hard to understand the data represented by tuples.
 For example, `(String, Int)` – does it represent a person's name and age, or a person's name and phone number, or perhaps address and email?